All About Stile and Rail Door Parts and Uses

 2. Rails

-Rails are the horizontal frame members that connect the stiles to each other.
+Rails are the horizontal frame members that connect the stiles.
 Most doors have at least two rails – one at the top and one at the bottom.

 Some designs include a middle rail for added strength or visual balance.